 Turn left along the road.
 After 400m you see Ashridge Farm on your right.
 Turn right at the Public Footpath sign just to the right of the farm entrance.
 Head across the field towards a gate in the middle of the fence on the far side.
 Go through the gate then pass between farm buildings and through a farm gate to join a track.
 Where this track turns right, instead continue on through a small gate.
 Follow the edge of the field downhill to second gate to enter a holloway at the side of (you guessed it) Bottom Wood.
 At the floor of the valley you meet a track/bridleway.

 Turn left along the bridleway through Bottom Wood.
 (In winter this track can be very muddy.
 There are higher and drier paths running parallel to the track on either side of the valley that you can easily see and join.)
 Continue along the track, leaving Bottom Wood to enter the woodland of Plomer’s Bottom, part of the West Wycombe Estate.
 The track eventually emerges from woodland into fields.
-Go through a metal gate on the left and take the path across the field just next to the track to avoid a very wet part of the track.
-Rejoin the track and head towards Ham Farm.
+Continue along the track, although in winter, to avoid a very wet area, it may be better to go through the metal gate on the left and walk parallel to the track in the field before rejoining the track.
+Bear left to head towards Ham Farm.
 After passing a large cattle shed you go through a gate to enter an open yard on your left with views of fields beyond.

 This valley lies close to the direct route between High Wycombe and Oxford and the current bridleway was once on the packhorse route between those towns.
 Travellers coming towards High Wycombe faced a steep climb up the Chilterns escarpment but would have thought this worthwhile.
 Avoiding the climb by using the Saunderton/Bradenham valley would have added 4 - 5 miles to their journey.